whid-injector/WHID/README.md

 <img src="https://raw.githubusercontent.com/whid-injector/WHID/master/tools/hardware/p2-usb-pinout.png" width="300">

-[ If also an USB HUB is needed (i.e. to weaponize a wired mouse), usually, I do use this one https://www.tindie.com/products/mux/nanohub-tiny-usb-hub-for-hacking-projects ]
+[ In case an USB HUB is needed (i.e. to weaponize some USB gadget or mouse), usually, I do use this one https://www.tindie.com/products/mux/nanohub-tiny-usb-hub-for-hacking-projects or this https://www.aliexpress.com/item/Random-Color-Redbud-High-Speed-USB-2-0-4-Port-HUB-Fashion-Design-HUB-Computer-Accessories/32788390064.html]

 ## Documentation WIKI ##